Welcome + NewcomersPlanning your first visit

 The Church School

-Each Sunday during the academic year the Church School and Youth Faith Formation programming have more than 100 children ages 3-18.
+Each Sunday during the academic year children ages 3-18 take part in our Church School and Youth Faith Formation programs.
 Children and youth spend part of the morning in classes before joining their parents and the congregation for communion.

 Get Involved in Ministry